webcrumbs-community/webcrumbs/SECURITY.md

 ### How to Report

-To report a security vulnerability, please send an email to [security@webcrumbs.ai](mailto:security@webcrumbs.ai).
+To report a security vulnerability, please send an email to [community@webcrumbs.org](mailto:community@webcrumbs.org).
 The email should include:

 - A description of the vulnerability
 - Steps for reproducing the vulnerability, if applicable